Alphabet Inc. (GOOGL) Shares Rise Despite Market Challenges

-Alphabet Inc. (NASDAQ: GOOGL) has seen a rise in its stock price by 4.10 in relation to its previous close of 107.35.
-However, the company has experienced a 6.01% gain in its stock price over the last five trading sessions.
-The Wall Street Journal reported 6 hours ago that Google’s Pixel Fold: Folding Phones Start Making Sense
+The stock price of Alphabet Inc. (NASDAQ: GOOGL) has surged by 0.81 when compared to previous closing price of 116.57, but the company has seen a 11.31% gain in its stock price over the last five trading sessions.
+Barron’s reported on 05/12/23 that How Google Took Back the Narrative Around AI

 Is It Worth Investing in Alphabet Inc. (NASDAQ: GOOGL) Right Now?